 At Angel Adoption, we embrace and respect each hopeful adoptive family’s individuality, beliefs, religion, ethnicity, nationality, marital status, gender identity, and sexual orientation.
 In that spirit, we are proud to fully support gay and lesbian adoption and LGBT adoption!

-What constitutes gay and lesbian adoption?
+What is gay and lesbian adoption, or LGBT adoption?

 Gay and lesbian adoption refers to adoption by gay or lesbian couples or single people.
 LGBT adoption is a broader term that refers to adoption by anyone from the LGBT community.